Tknsrkk/SA-scrapy/SA-Document/SA_document.md

 8. The *Engine* sends processed items to *Item Pipelines*, then send processed Requests to the *Scheduler* and asks for possible next Requests to crawl.
 9. The process repeats (from step 1) until there are no more requests from the *Schedules*

+##x.Deployment View
+According to Rozanski and Woods[[1]](), the deployment view describes the environment into which the system will be deployed, including the dependencies the system has on its runtime environment.
+It defines physical, computational, and software-based requirements for running the system.

+### Third-party dependencies
+Dependencies | Role
+-|-
+PyCharm|An integrated development environment (IDE) used  specifically for the Python language. pip|A Python package installer pywin32|Python extensions for Microsoft Windows Provides access to much of the Win32 API. pyOpenSSL|A Python package which is used to support Security Socket Layer. cryptography|A Python library used for encrypting. zope.interface|A library providing interface for Python. cssselect|An extension package for handling CSS selectors. lxml|A Python library for processing XML and HTML which supports XPath.
+Twisted|A Python library used as an Event-driven network framework.
+### Specialist Knowledge
+To use Scrapy some specialist knowledge is required.

+* Basic knowledge of programming in Python
+* Familiar with regular expression and XPath
+* Understand Depth-First-Search and Breadth-First-Search

 ## References

 <a name="ref_sta1">[1]</a>Wikipedia.
 Stakeholder (corporate)[EB/OL］.Stakeholder (corporate) - Wikipedia，https://en.wikipedia.org/wiki/Stakeholder_(corporate)